onjoroge1/ai-bet/COUNTRY_PRICING_CONFIG.md

 ## Overview

-The AI Sports Tipster system now supports country-specific pricing through environment variables.
+The SnapBet system now supports country-specific pricing through environment variables.
 This allows for localized pricing strategies that reflect the economic conditions and purchasing power of different regions.

 ## Environment Variable Structure